 - Brand narratology, in terms of creative ways to stage stories through appropriate touchpoints and connect dominant ideologies with appealing brand stories.

-Standing from the perspective of brand managers/companies, the Course aims at familiarising participants with both the strategic thinking and the creative abilities requested for today’s branding.
+Standing from the perspective of brand managers/companies, the Course aims at familiarising participants with both the strategic thinking and the creative abilities requested for today’s branding in phygital environments.

-The first part of the Course – Branding: Strategic Design – focuses more on the strategic design of branding.
-It posits that brands are not mere identification signs, but identity platforms capable of establishing relationships with customers and multiple audiences.
+The first part of the Course – Branding: Strategic Design – focuses more on the strategic conception of brands.
+It posits that brands are not mere identification signs, but identity platforms capable of establishing relationships with customers and multiple audiences, which exceed commercial transactions.